viscid-hub/Viscid/doc/plot_options.rst

 ==========  ===============   ==================================================
 Option      Arguments         Description
 ==========  ===============   ==================================================
-lin         [vmin, [vmax]]    Use a linear scale that goes from vmin to vmax.
+clim        vmin, [vmax]      Set min and max values for the data scale vmin        int               Minimum value for the data range vmax        int               Maximum value for the data range lin         [vmin, [vmax]]    Shorthand for clim and logscale=0.
+Min/Max values
-                              This sets the color map in 2D, or the axis scaling in 1D.
-If vmin or vmax are None, they are set using the data. log         [vmin, [vmax]]    Similar to lin, but with a logarithmic scale loglog      [vmin, [vmax]]    Same as log, but also use a logscale for the coordinates logscale    [bool]            Use a logarithmic scale for the data
+                              that aren't given are found from the data. log         [vmin, [vmax]]    Shorthand for clim and logscale=1.
+Min/Max values that aren't given are found from the data. loglog      [vmin, [vmax]]    Same as log, but also use a logscale for the coordinates logscale    [bool]            Use a logarithmic scale for the data